How Much Does a Trip to Europe Cost? (2026 Budget Guide)

 Hotels and accommodations represent another major portion of travel costs.
 Prices vary widely depending on the city and location within the city.

-Budget hotels may cost between $80 and $150 per night, while mid-range hotels in central areas often range from $150 to $300 per night.
+Budget hotels may cost between $80 and $150 per night, while mid-range hotels in central areas often range from $150 and $300 per night.

 Choosing centrally located hotels can help reduce transportation costs and make sightseeing easier.